kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

+# The Poblem

+I have peripheral neuropathy that has gotten to the point that I have trouble walking and by 11am my foot and lower legs get really uncomfortable and that grows worse as the day progresse.
+I cope with this by walking every day on the treadmill for .9 miles.
+At night I rub my foot and ankles with capsaicin cream.
+I am of course takig gabapentin and other medicines.
+Thankfully my feet up to now don't cause terrible problems when I sleep, but my hands do.

+I am now seeing both a nurse practioner at Parkview Neurology who has precribed 600mg of gabapentin 3x/day, and I am also seeing Dr. Jon Karl, a pain doctor at
+Orthopedics North East.
+I am an established patient of Dr. Karl.
+He did a nerve ablation (for the 2nd time in two years) of the genicular nerve(s) of my right knee.
+And since he also does spinal cord simulators, I am seeing him about that (but it hasn't been seriously considered yet).

+Do I really need two "doctors" for one peripheral neuropathy?
+Since Dr. Karl is not part of the Parkview system and since gabapentin is now a controlled substance, that increases (I imagine) the burden of the nurse practioner at Parkview Neurology.
+She needs to kept abreast of what medications Dr. Karl might prescribe.
+Some patients naturally see two doctors because they want to

+problem is
 Wednesday morning, Sept 6h, Megan, an assistant to the medical staff at Parkview Neurology, called me in response to the two messages I had sent using
 [Mychart.parkview.com](https://mychart.parkview.com) the week before, sent to update Erin Richmond, NP, the provider who I am seeing at Parkview Neurology, on my appointment, on September 1, 2023, with Dr. Karl.
 I had seen Erin Richmon NP two days earlier, on August 30th, but because I was